apache/pekko/akka-docs/src/main/paradox/remoting-artery.md

 actors on the remote system.
 It is placed in a so called quarantined state.
 Quarantine usually does not happen if remote watch or remote deployment is not used.

-Each @apidoc[akka.actor.ActorSystem] instance has an unique identifier (UID), which is important for differentiating between incarnations of a system when it is restarted with the same hostname and port.
+Each @apidoc[actor.ActorSystem] instance has an unique identifier (UID), which is important for differentiating between incarnations of a system when it is restarted with the same hostname and port.
 It is the specific incarnation (UID) that is quarantined.
 The only way to recover from this state is to restart one of the actor systems.